DigitalCitadel/originator/README.md

 ## Installation

-Clone the repo, and you should be good to go.
+After cloning the repo, poke around in modules/migrate/config/.

+You'll need to update the `database_config.bash` file, and you'll probably also want to check out the `migrate_config.bash` to tweak a few other small settings.

 ## Features + Usage